giacomogagliano/invitationNFT/README.md

 1 - pause minting <br>
 2 - restart minting <br>
-3 - burned unused tokens who are older than 3 days (tokens which didnt log into the dAPP and tokens which logged but didnt performe the required action <br>
+3 - burn unused tokens who are older than 3 days (tokens which didnt log into the dAPP and tokens which logged but didnt performe the required action <br>

 # Front End Version v0.0
 I just started out using the Open Zeppelin files.